How to edit the directory?

 • Add the authors of the list (the list of the authors should be a separate paragraph beginning with “Authors:”)

-4. To format the text, use the toolbar at the top right part of the Content area, or check the description at the Markdown link below the Content area.
-Check the preview if it looks OK.
+4. To format the text, use the toolbar at the top right part of the Content area or check the description at the Markdown link below the Content area.
+Check the preview to see if it looks OK.

 Add the method to the wiki page: